 The term fritters has much more appeal to me, but if the crew at your house really likes pancakes and you want to get some more veggies in them, sticking with the name Zucchini Potato Pancakes just might be the ticket!
 Or maybe just Potato Pancakes, if you have folks who “fear” zucchini in your family.
 (You might also peel your zucchini before shredding if that is the case–to avoid those tell tale green flecks in your fritters.)

 Jennifer made this recipe using gluten-free flour mix, which works fine and is certainly one way you can make these fritters—especially if that is the flour you have on hand.
-However I decided to use coconut flour to make mine grain free and paleo Zucchini Fritters.
+However I decided to use coconut flour to make mine grain free Zucchini Fritters.

 We really liked the resulting fritters when made with this flavor of Old Bay seasoning, but I am sure that any similar seasoning will work in this recipe.
 Or you can just leave out the seasoning and go a bit heavier on the sea salt.
 Jennifer sprinkles her special sea salt on her fritters right after she fries them.

 These gluten-free Zucchini Fritters make a great side dish, but I also like them by themselves for a vegetarian entrée.

 I hope you enjoy this recipe as much as we do.
 Be sure to check out Jennifer’s Best Ever Salmon Cakes recipe, too.
 It’s another favorite of mine.